 The moment the curtain was pulled back

-Swaffer’s disillusionment crystallised at the Alzheimer’s conference where a young researcher presented a “new therapy” that had been trialled on just five people.
+Swaffer’s disillusionment crystallised at the Alzheimer’s America International conference in 2018, where a young researcher presented a “new therapy” that had been trialled on just five people.

 Media declared it exciting.
-Australian aged care providers wanted to roll it out.
+Care providers all over the world wanted to roll it out.
 “How is that necessarily good for everybody?”
 Swaffer asks.
-“The cohort sizes in research are so small that the data analysis and the outcomes are not significant.”
+“The cohort sizes in care research are usually so small that the data analysis and the outcomes are not significant.”

-Worse, many participants funnelled to researchers via platforms like Step Up for Dementia Research are the same dementia advocates who have signed agreements not to criticise the dementia advocacy organisations that they align with.
-“You’re not actually getting real data,” Swaffer says.
-“People don’t even understand they’ve been manipulated.”
+Worse, many participants funnelled to researchers via platforms such as Dementia Australia are often the same dementia advocates, who have signed agreements not to criticise the dementia advocacy organisations that they align with, and who are almost professional advocates, who have also have lost insight into what the early experiences during or after their own diagnosis was like.
+“You may not actually be getting valid data,” Swaffer says.
+It is hard to know if people with dementia are being unintentionally manipulated?

 Amyloid orthodoxy